TinaTiel/obs-chatbot-python/README.md

 ## Built-In Commands
 These commands are part of the bot itsself and cannot be disabled without changing the statements in startBot.py.

 `!help`: lists all available custom commands defined in _config.json_, described below.
-Accessible to all users.
+Accessible to all viewers.

 `!say <sometext>`: Echos back the text provided.